Free resources to study God's Word in the original:

 When free isn't enough:

-Thorough comparative reviews of the three expensive Bible programs dominating the market (Accordance, BibleWorks and Logos):
+Three expensive Bible programs dominate the market (Accordance, BibleWorks and Logos).

 In 2006, John Glynn wrote a review comparing the three in terms of luxury cars.